 It’s a common misconception that an old building can’t be made more energy-efficient.
 Leading to people thinking, “What’s the point of benchmarking this old building?
 Even if we identify areas of improvement, it will take a lot of money to make it smarter”.

 However, the reality is completely different.
 Any old building can be retrofitted to not only report energy data, but also use energy more efficiently.
 Without spending an astronomical amount of money, and without undergoing any serious operational disruptions.
-For example, ClevAir is a plug-and-play software that doesn’t require any major hardware upgrade, and can be installed in any building, old or new, for efficient energy management.
+For example, ClevAir is a smart software that doesn’t require any major hardware upgrade, and can be installed in any building, old or new, for efficient energy management.

 4. Lack of Awareness